luke2m/lukesempire-gitlab-mirror/_posts/2021-01-05-Cursor-Styles.md

 title: Cursor Styles
 description: See all the cursor styles and compatibility.
 ---
-It has been cool to learn about all these cursor styles.
-Hover over to test them out
+Hover over the following to see the cursor types that you can define in CSS.
+The list of them is from w3schools.
-<p>Mouse over the words to change the cursor.</p>
+I started a list of compatibility at the bottom.
 <span style="cursor:auto">auto</span><br>
 <span style="cursor:crosshair">crosshair</span><br>
 <span style="cursor:default">default</span><br>